bytedance/bitsail/website/en/documents/connectors/selectdb/selectdb-example.md

 ## Selectdb writer

-You can use the following configuration to write data for table test_db.test_doris_table.
+You can use the following configuration to write data for table test_db.test_selectdb_table.

 ```json
 {